wp-media/adminimize/readme.txt

 ## 1.9.2 (2016-01-30)
 * Change get role name, return now a array with slug and name to fix "Select All" function for custom roles.
 * Change Menu Items to Key value, not the id.
 Makes possible to hide also menu items, there have a stupid menu entry.
-* Remoge https fix; not necessary for the plugin.
+* Remove https fix; not necessary for the plugin.
 If you will usage, add this custom [plugin](https://gist.github.com/bueltge/01f37a868e2e1321b931).
 * Update pot and de_De language files.

 = 1.9.1 (2016-25-01) =